lookang/TagUI/crawlSyllabusFromContentMap/README.md

 ## Usage

 1. Clone the repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install rpa`.
 3. Run the script using `python crawlSyllabusFromContentMap.py`.

 ## Applications